-As an ecommerce business owner, you are constantly looking for ways to improve and optimize your store.
+As an ecommerce business owner, you’re constantly looking for ways to improve and optimize your store.

 However, everything you do seems to be having very little impact.
 From perfecting each ad campaign to tweaking your product descriptions, only to get a 0.5% gain.
 Your efforts and the hours you put in seem to be in vain.

-But there is one thing that frustrates you more.
+But there is one thing that’s even more frustrating.
 Why are there so many people adding items to their cart but the majority of them never actually purchase anything?

 You wait and wait, thinking they will come back the next day to finish their order.
 A week later – nothing.